jphjsoares/Current-Weather/README.md

 # Current-Weather

-#This web app will be able to:
+### This simple web app will:
-  #Get your current location
+  1. Get your current location if you allow to
-  #Check the weather
+  2. Check the weather close to your location
-  #Output the weather description, degrees and an icon based on the weather
+  3. Output the weather description, degrees and an icon based on the weather
-  #Convert between temperature units
+  4. Convert between temperature units